 In our supply chains, we see our main sector risks as being construction, food and drink, and security, cleaning and maintenance.
 We contract with a number of mainly UK-based Suppliers in these sectors.
-During 2021, Workspace has committed to bringing all third-party contractors onto the Living Wage by April 2022.
+All our third-party contractors are now required to pay the Living Wage.